-- i) The exclusive use of the official MotoGP Electronic Control Unit (ECU), as supplied by the Organiser, with no modifications or additions, is mandatory for all machines. - Only this specific type of official MotoGP ECU may be used, and any ECU used on a MotoGP machine at a GP event must be registered with the Technical Director. - ii) The connection of any devices to/from this ECU must follow the diagram "MotoGP ECU Connections".
-Refer to the Appendix, MotoGP: Fig.2 iii) The use of any additional device or module to modify the signals sent from the ECU to the actuators is forbidden.
+i) The exclusive use of the official MotoGP Electronic Control Unit (ECU), with no modifications or additions, is mandatory for all machines.

+Only this specific type of official MotoGP ECU may be used, and any ECU used on a MotoGP machine at a GP event must be registered with the Technical Director.

+- ii) The connection of any devices to/from this ECU must follow the diagram "MotoGP ECU Connections".
+Refer to the Appendix, MotoGP: Fig.2 - iii) The use of any additional device or module to modify the signals sent from the ECU to the actuators is forbidden.
 All engine management systems including injectors, bypass systems, variable intake systems, ignition, valves (including timing system and exhaust) must be operated exclusively by the original and unmodified ECU signal.

-The use of "power modules" is allowed, where the logic signal comes unmodified from the ECU, and the electric power may come from another source.
+The use of "power modules"\ is allowed, where the logic signal comes unmodified from the ECU, and the electric power may come from another source.

-- A power module is defined as a module that has only:
+- \ A power module is defined as a module that has only:

 - an electric power input

 - an input from a MotoGP ECU

 - a power output to an actuator

+- iv) The exclusive use of the official MotoGP Inertial Measurement Unit (IMU)\, with no modifications or additions, is mandatory for all machines.